azmal-khan/azmal-khan/README.md

 - 🌱 I’m currently learning **node.js and DSA**

-- 👨‍💻 All of my projects are available at [https://github.com/azmal-khan](https://github.com/azmal-khan)

 - 💬 Ask me about **React, Javascript,**

 - 📫 How to reach me **khanmohdazmal001@gmail.com**